dagmkebede1/React-Projects/README.md

 # React-Projects
-## this repo contains collactions of different react projects.
+## this repo contains collections of different react projects.